Seychelles national cricket team: History

 Seychelles made its international debut at the 2011 ICC Africa Twenty20 Division Three tournament in Ghana.
 The team won its first three matches, against Mali, Gambia and Morocco, ultimately losing to Rwanda by eight runs in the tournament final.
 Seychelles finished runner-up to Zambia at the 2012 ICC Africa Twenty20 Division Three tournament.
 The team was captained by Kaushal Patel and played eight matches in five days, winning six and losing two games, both to Zambia.
 They notably defended a total of 71 runs against Cameroon, winning by nine runs, and defeated Saint Helena in a super over with a six off the last ball.

 In April 2018, the ICC decided to grant full Twenty20 International (T20I) status to all its members.
-Therefore, all Twenty20 matches played between the Seychelles and other ICC members after 1 January 2019 will be a full T20I.
+Therefore, all Twenty20 matches played between the Seychelles and other ICC members after 1 January 2019 will be eligible for T20I status.